• Selling Mineral Rights

 Vertical vs Horizontal Wells

 Horizontal (often fracked) wells are very expensive to drill but produce huge quantities of oil and gas.
 Their decline curves are extremely steep, producing a majority of the oil and gas in the first year or two.
-Horizontal wells have a short lifespan, typically 5-12 years.
+Horizontal wells have a short lifespan, sometimes only 5-15 years.

 It is a good idea to own both vertical and horizontal wells.
 The horizontal wells will give you larger paychecks in the beginning, while the vertical wells will produce much smaller checks but for a longer period of time.